Saro Windhover: Development

 When tests to improve the power of the Saro A.17 Cutty Sark by adding a third de Havilland Gipsy II engine proved impractical (due to the additional weight on the small airframe), Saro designed a larger aircraft on similar lines that could indeed carry three Gipsy II engines.
-Although a technically successful aircraft and nearly viceless in service, it was a type with a very limited market and only two were built.
+Although a technically successful aircraft and nearly viceless in service, the type had a very limited market and only two were built.